 Poison ivy is gorgeous.
 It has glossy green leaves which are red when new, and a stunning purple fall color.
 It also has attractive white berries that birds love.
 It causes ferocious allergic reactions.
 Once it's on the skin, most efforts to alleviate the pain will only serve to spread the irritant oils.
 It grows quickly, and with its berries so appealing to birds, spreads rapidly.
 If burned, its irritants will be carried in the smoke, and will tear up the lungs of anyone who inhales that smoke.
 It also seems to be responding to elevating atmospheric carbon dioxide levels by increasing the potency of its irritants.

 On the other hand, half of the population likely to be exposed to it is just flat out immune.
-Amusingly, when the MythBusters attempted to test poison ivy home remedies, none of them proved to be susceptible (until they got to John the researcher, sixth on the depth chart), though admittedly it could conceivably have been a false negative, as it's possible they had never been exposed to it beforenote Kari was banned from the test due to prior severe reaction; like all allergic responses, the initial exposure does not produce an effect but every exposure thereafter usually does.note On the other hand, Grant said on-air that he'd had reactions before, and Tory's choice of words after his test ("...but apparently, I don't get it anymore") implies he had as well; neither got a rash during the course of the test.
+Amusingly, when the MythBusters attempted to test poison oak home remedies, none of them proved to be susceptible (until they got to John the researcher, sixth on the depth chart), though admittedly it could conceivably have been a false negative, as it's possible they had never been exposed to it beforenote Kari was banned from the test due to prior severe reaction; like all allergic responses, the initial exposure does not produce an effect but every exposure thereafter usually does.note On the other hand, Grant said on-air that he'd had reactions before, and Tory's choice of words after his test ("...but apparently, I don't get it anymore") implies he had as well; neither got a rash during the course of the test.

 Skunks.
 They're cute, gentle, and will totally ruin your day if you even make a wrong move around them.